jhg/django-firewall/README.txt

     * Username and password for the Require Basic Auth rule

 Django Firewall cannot:
-    * Restrict media files served outside your Django application, ie by apache, or;
+    * Restrict media files served outside your Django application, ie by apache
-    * be expected to be production ready/safe, USE AT OWN RISK, TEST TEST TEST.

 Django Firewall requires the django.contrib.auth app because it needs to create a firewall permission.